 I also like the reporting tools such as seeing how many members have paid compared to previous months.
 I can see pending payments coming up and even birthdays.
 The financial reports are great as I use them alongside my own financial optics to ensure the numbers are correct.
 This is how I can check that I haven't missed any payments and I can see how my business is really performing.

-Our customers love the ease of TeamUp and how they can easily book their sessions and see their schedule in advance.
+Our customers love the ease of TeamUp and how they can easily book their sessions and see their schedules in advance.
 The features on TeamUp and the service are second to none.

 "TeamUp has helped me to build and further enhance the trust between myself and our members."